SuzanneWalkerLab/5SATnSeq/README.md

 - __gff_to_ncbi.py__ - A script that converts from the Prokka gff output to an NCBI-style gene table.
 Processes all GFFs in a directory at once.

 ### Process
 1. Make sure all files are correctly named.
 Fasta files need to be named *Strain*.fasta.
-Tabular files must be named *Strain*-*GroupID*_*Treatment*_*Transposon*.tabular.
+Tabular files must be named *Strain*-*GroupID*\_*Treatment*\_*Transposon*.tabular.
 Strain must match the fasta.
 Group ID must match between the appropriate control and the treated files you want to compare it with.
 Treatment must be "untr" if it is a control file.
 The recognized transposons are blunt, cap, dual, erm, pen, tuf, combined, and promoters.
-The gff file must be named *Strain.gff*.
+The gff file must be named *Strain*.gff
 2. Convert the gff files to NCBI files. `python gff_to_ncbi.py`
 3. Run the Mann-Whitney U and upregulation analyses `python TnSeq_Driver.py`

 ### Outputs
 1. __*.igv__ - IGV files that list the reads at each TA dinucleotide site.
 Tab-delimited.
 No heading.
 Columns are 1.
 Accession number, 2.
 TA start, 3.
 TA stop, 4.
 Total reads, 5.
 Gene, 6.
 Plus strand reads, 7.
 Minus strand reads, 8.
 Gene strand, 9.
 Description, 10.
 Copy (If a TA site appears in multiple genes, it will have multiple entries in the table.
 2. __HitCounts.csv__ - A file that lists the reads in each IGV file, the number of TA sites with reads, and the percent of TA sites with reads.
-3. __MWU*.csv__ - The output of the Mann-Whitney U test.
+3. __MWU*.csv__ - The output of the Mann-Whitney U tests.
 Hits are found by filtering the genes based on the q-value, read ratio, and number of reads (see manuscript for more details).
-4. __UPREG*.csv__ - The output of the Upregulation test.
+4. __UPREG*.csv__ - The output of the Upregulation tests.
 Hits are those with a YES in the Upreg column (see manuscript for more details).
 All other files created are related to mapping and do not contain data.

 ## REFERENCES: